 For the past three years Rick has worked as the ballet master and resident choreographer of City Ballet of Los Angeles.
 His career has taken him all over the world to work as ballet master and to teach for many companies and schools all across the country as well as abroad.
 He teaches ballet at all levels as well as pointe class, men’s class, variations and pas de deux classes.
 He also coaches dancers at all levels from beginner to principles.

 Riley McIntyre is a graduate of the Sultanov Russian Ballet Academy.
 Riley has received fourteen years of ballet education and has also been trained in modern, contemporary, and jazz as well as various other forms of dance.
 She graduated from Westview High School with a career pathway in early childhood education.
 Riley is a sophomore at Portland State University, where she is majoring in political science.
 She has been assistant teaching and co-teaching pre ballet classes for two years and has worked as a teacher in the Little Wildcat’s Preschool for three years.
-Riley has a passion for teaching, dancing, education, and children and is thrilled to be welcomed to the Sultanov Russian Ballet Academy’s faculty this fall.
+Riley has a passion for teaching, dancing, education, and children.